CoMMALab/DiffVineSimPy/README.md

 # Differentiable Vine Simulator

-This is a differentiable forward-dynamics simulator for an extendable, soft vine robot.
-This accompanies our RoboSoft paper, (link when available).
-We provide also the code for fitting our vine model with various bending models (linear, MLP, real) and video processing code for extracting data fro mreal trials.
+A differentiable forward-dynamics simulator for an extendable, soft vine robot.
+This code release accompanies our RoboSoft paper _"Physics-Grounded Differentiable Simulation for Soft Growing Robots"_.
+In this repo, we also provide the complete code for fitting our vine model to real vine trials, as well as the code for extracting vine positions from video data.

-This work is based on https://github.com/charm-lab/Vine_Simulator.

 ## Install
 Make sure you have torch in your python environment.